What is a self-driving car?

 - The car's software consults Google Maps for advance notice of things like landmarks, traffic signs and lights.

-- An override function is available to enable a human to take control of the vehicle.
+- An override function is available to let a human take control of the vehicle.

 Cars with self-driving features